TheProjectM/2019/Docker/README.md

 myvm2   -        hyperv   Running   tcp://192.168.1.219:2376           v18.09.3
 ```

-**Initialize the searm and add nodes**
+**Initialize the swarm and add nodes**

-The first machine acts as the manager, which executes management commands and authenciates workers to join the swarm, and the second is a worker.
+The first machine acts as the manager, which executes management commands and authenticates workers to join the swarm, and the second is a worker.

 You can send commands to your VMs using `docker-machine ssh`. instruct myvm1 to become a swarm manager with `docker swarm init` and the output should like this"